Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

    the one Nuitka downloads, and it enforces that because there were frequent breakage with the complete tooling used.

-   Nuitka will offer to automatically download it if no usable C compiler is found.
+   Nuitka will offer to download it unless it finds Visual Studio.
 Using ``--mingw64`` enforces using this compiler.

 -  The **Clang-cl** compiler can be used if provided by the **Visual Studio** installer or Using ``--clang`` on Windows enforces the one